haoran1012/PostGIS-Builder/docs/components/shp2pgsql/index.rst

 Shape Loader Tool
 =================

-GeoHelm includes a shp2pgsql tool that can used to load shape files into PostGIS via Webmin.
+An included shp2pgsql tool is available if you installed Webmin.

+There are 2 options for loading ESRI Shape files:

 1. Load using the Shape File Loader.